ros2/rcl_logging/rcl_logging_spdlog/Quality_Declaration.md

 This package uses DCO as its confirmation of contributor origin policy.
 More information can be found in [CONTRIBUTING](./CONTRIBUTING.md)

 ### Peer Review Policy [2.iii]

-All pull requests will be peer-reviewed, check [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#change-control-process) for additional information.
+Following the recommended guidelines in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#change-control-process) all pull requests must have at least 1 peer review.

 ### Continuous Integration [2.iv]